petersilva/drobo-utils/README.txt

     % yum install python-devel

 NOTE: if X or QT is missing, it will only disable the GUI.
 Line mode will work without issues.
-the package should work fine on headless servers using only the command line.
+The package should work fine on headless servers using only the command line.

 Install From Package